top of page

 NATIONAL COMMITEES AND ROLES

-SOPEEC (Standardization of Power Engineering Examinations Committee):
+Standardization of Power Engineering Examinations Committee (SOPEEC)

+A committee of the Chief Power Engineering Examiner of each Canadian provincial and territorial jurisdiction.
 This committee is responsible for developing the standardized power engineering and refrigeration educational syllabi used across Canada.

-IPECC (Interprovincial Power Engineering Curriculum Committee )
+Interprovincial Power Engineering Curriculum Committee (IPECC)

 A committee comprised of volunteers drawn from the ranks of educators, industry and the jurisdictions, all interested in furthering the education of power engineers and refrigeration operators.